RicoJia/ricojia.github.io/_posts/2022/2022-02-03-deep-learning-Classic-CNN-Models.markdown

 </p>
 </div>

-The bottleneck building block is to reduce the number of parameters while increasing the number of layers.
+The bottleneck building block is to
+1. reduce the number of layers (dimensionality)
+2. conduct regular convolution
+3. increase the number of layers back.
 The 1x1 conv layers reduce / increase channel dimensions, so the actual 3x3 conv layer has smaller dimensions to work with.

 There are two types of blocks in ResNet: